 This is why we ask for credit reports from our clients and discuss their credit goals with them.
 We want to make sure they actually benefit from our services.
 And, if we think they cannot benefit, we recommend other services.

 3) If your goals don’t make sense, don’t buy tradelines.

-If you are unsure about your credit situation and whether or not tradelines will help or hurt, give us a call at 800 431 4741 and we would be more than happy to discuss your credit situation with you.
+If you are unsure about your credit situation and whether or not tradelines will help or hurt, get in touch and we would be more than happy to discuss your credit situation with you.

 I think you’ll discover very quickly that we are here to help.

 Matias is a serial entrepreneur and CEO of many companies that help people.
 He owns Superior Tradelines, LLC, which is one of the oldest and most reliable tradeline companies in the country.